chris-marsh/galendae/README.md

 ## Configuration

-galendae will look for a configuration file called galendaerc.
+galendae will look for a configuration file called galendae.conf.
 It will search in the following order;

     ./galendae.conf
     ~/.config/galendae/galendae.conf